semantic-hostnames/semantic-hostnames/README.md

 ## Making Hostnames Have Modern Meaning

 The concept of semantic hostnames is inspired by a [blog post][sd_blog] by [Server Density][server_density], although the naming convention in the article again follows the concept of _domain_.
 Domain names can, and should, be decoupled from hostnames.
+Domains may change, but your hostname should be for the life of the device.

 The aim is to have a naming convention that: